Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Theory of ultralong-range Rydberg molecules

 Two different approaches (see Refs.~\cite{giannakeas_generalized_2020,tarana2016adiabatic} for alternative methods) are typically used to compute the potential energy curves (PECs) of ultralong-range Rydberg molecules.
 The first approach is to diagonalize the molecular Hamiltonian given by Eq.~\ref{eq:hamiltonian} in a basis of electronic Rydberg states~\cite{anderson2014photoassociation,eilesHamiltonian2017}.
 This method is straightforward to implement, can be extended to include the effect of external fields, and gives immediate access to quantities like permanent and transition electric dipole moments; however, the resulting PECs formally do not converge with respect to basis size~\cite{feyComparative2015,eilesHamiltonian2017}, nor is the electronic kinetic energy treated self-consistently in the evaluation of scattering phase shifts~\cite{eiles2023,eiles_trilobites_2019}.
 The basis size is thus normally treated as a fitting parameter when comparing with experimental results~\cite{engelPrecision2019,peper_heteronuclear_2021}, and the scattering phase shifts used to obtain accurate vibrational spectra are usually basis dependent.
 The extension of this method to a two-electron, single channel Rydberg atom in a strict $LS$-coupling scheme was performed in Ref.~\cite{wojciechowska2025ultralong}; we summarize the key details in Appendix~\ref{sec:appendixDiag}.

 The second method utilizes the closed-form solution of the Coulomb Green's function to derive a determinantal equation for the Rydberg electron's energy in the field of both the Coulomb potential and the neutral atom~\cite{hamilton2003photoionization,eiles2023}.
-We have extended this treatment to Yb, and describe in Appendix~\ref{sec:appendixGF} the relevant modifications.
-This method naturally includes the influence of the whole Rydberg spectrum and thus resolves the convergence issues at the expense of a more inflexible numerical implementation and, at present, an inability to calculate electronic wave functions.
-Furthermore, this method numerically struggles to capture near-degenerate energy levels due to its reliance on a root-finding procedure.
-For these reasons, we employ a combination of the two methods: when qualitatively surveying the overall structure of PECs, we use the diagonalization approach to ensure all PECs and their degeneracy are accurately captured.
-To obtain the most accurate PECs for the vibrational spectrum analysis, we use the Green's function method.
+We have extended this treatment to Yb within the single-channel approximation, and describe in Appendix~\ref{sec:appendixGF} the relevant modifications.
+This method naturally includes the influence of the whole Rydberg spectrum and thus resolves the convergence issues at the expense of a more inflexible numerical implementation.
+We therefore employ this method for all quantitative analyses, using the diagonalization method only to obtain the overview of all PECs shown in Fig.~\ref{fig:overview_all_pecc}(a).